adrianRfeeger/ezShareCPAP/README.md

    - Observe the **Progress Bar** and **Status Bar** for updates.

 5. **Import Data with OSCAR (Optional):**
-   - If **Import With OSCAR** is checked, the application will attempt to import the data into OSCAR after synchronization.
+   - If **Open OSCAR** is checked, the application will attempt to import the data into OSCAR after synchronization.

 6. **Completion:**
    - The application will display a completion message.
-   - If **Quit After Completion** is checked, the application will close automatically.
+   - If **Quit** is checked, the application will close automatically.

 ## File Structure